-To help you take advantage of the season, we have five marketing tactics to target back to school shoppers below.
+To help you take advantage of the season, we list five marketing tactics to target back to school shoppers.

 Back-To-School Marketing Tactics for Online Sellers